Tamarayf/Bluering-Tasks/README.md

 # TaskB

-this is a repositery for the bluering company backend tasks
+this is a repository for the bluering company backend tasks